Quantum Mpemba-like effect in Unruh thermalization: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Natural Science Foundation of China (Nos.
-12475061) and the Shaanxi Fundamental Science Research Project for Mathematics and Physics (No. 23JSY006), and the Innovation Program for Quantum Science and Technology (2021ZD0302400).
+This work is supported by the National Natural Science Foundation of China (No. 12475061) and the Shaanxi Fundamental Science Research Project for Mathematics and Physics (No. 23JSY006), and the Innovation Program for Quantum Science and Technology (2021ZD0302400).
+J.F. would especially like to thank Yeting Wen and Zi-Yu Feng for their support throughout the completion of this work.